 Compensation and Human Resources Committee: The Board has established a Compensation and Human Resources Committee to assist it in overseeing DTCC's human capital management programs to ensure that they are aligned with DTCC's strategic goals and objectives and to continually improve business performance.
-Programs included in the scope of the Compensation and Human Resource Committee's responsibilities include those related to talent acquisition, retention, executive leadership development, performance management, succession planning, total rewards, diversity and the fostering of a high-performance corporate culture.
+Programs included in the scope of the Compensation and Human Resource Committee's responsibilities include those related to talent acquisition, retention, executive leadership development, performance corporate culture.
 The Compensation and Human Resources Committee further advises on the extent to which human capital management programs are periodically reviewed and revised so as to be in alignment with industry and regulatory best practices.
-The roles and responsibilities of the Compensation and Human Resources Committee are outlined in the Compensation and Human Resources Committee Charter.
+The roles and responsibilities of the Compensation and Human Resources Committee further advises of the Compensation and Human Resources Committee for the compensation and Human Resources Committee for the compensation and Human Resources are periodically reviewed and revised so as to be in alignment with industry and regulatory best practices.
+The roles and responsibilities of the Compensation and Human Resources Committee Charter.